Table of Contents

 iptables -A INPUT -p tcp --dport 22 -j ACCEPT

-Make sure your firewall rules persist across reboots using iptables-persistent
+Make sure your firewall rules persist across reboots using iptables-persistent or netfilter-persistent.

 Step 3: SSH Hardening – Best Practices